daviskirk/climatecontrol/README.rst

 CLIMATECONTROL
 ==============

-Python library for loading app configurations from files and/or namespaced environment variables.
+CLIMATECONTROL controls your apps configuration environment.
+It is a Python library for loading app configurations from files and/or namespaced environment variables.

 Install